paulwizviz/lotterystat/README.md

 The folders are layout as follows:

 * `build` - docker script responsible for building binaries
-* `cmd` - folder containing Go main packages
+* `cmd` - folder containing Go main packages that are further divided into several sub folders to reflect multiple exectuable builds
-* `examples` - folder contains main packages to illustrative applications and also for benchmarking and other performance analysis
+* `examples` - folder contains snippets of code to support testing or verification of edge cases that cannot easily be tested using unit tests
 * `internal` - common Go packages that are accessible via main packages under cmd
 * `scripts` - a collection of Bash script to trigger operations such as build, benchmarking, etc
 * `testdata` - data intended to support test throughout the project

 Please refer to the section named [architecture](./docs/arch.md) for in-depth discussions of engineering decisions behind the project.

+## DevOps

+The main packages are built using Dockers.

+To support local testing of executable codes the project as provided an Ubuntu based containers to simulate a Linux environment.

 ## Disclaimer